NoLooseEnds/Scripts/readme.md

 [Reddit discussion](https://www.reddit.com/r/homelab/comments/ed6w7y)

 # Possibly required modifications/tuning
 The code's configuration is in the script, unfortunately.
 It's also configured for my *specific* R730XD's in my specific climate with my specific drives and tolerance for noise.
 This code comes with no warranty - you are expected to both tune it, and monitor for possible failures or things being too hot.
-For the R710, you'll probably need to modify the regexps looking for "Inlet Temp" - you might need to anchor the text since it's only using grep to filter the results.
+For the R710, you'll probably need to modify the regexps looking for "Inlet Temp" to whatever's your version of ambient air temperature - you might need to anchor the text since it's only using grep to filter the results.

-You might want to modify setpoints and thresholds.
+You might want to modify setpoints and thresholds.  $demand isn't actually a percentage.
+That code is a mess, $static_speed_high is more or less arbitrary - the initial ramps are chosen to sort of scale from an input of 0-255 and map to 0x02 to 0x12 ($static_speed_low to $static_speed_high), which is bloody loud and fast on my machines, but are allowed to continue linearly even further all the way to 255 if necessary if the temperature ramps up to 6 million degrees.

 I found it simple to test by starting up a whole bunch of busy loops on each of the 32 cores in my machine, heating each core up to 60degC and making sure the fans ramped up high:
 ```
 >  grep processor /proc/cpuinfo | wc -l
 64